shumanbasnet/CodexWipePro/README.md

 ./build_iso.sh
 ```
 This produces an ISO in the `out/` directory named `codexwipepro-<date>-x86_64.iso`.
+The `out/` directory is ignored by Git so build artifacts stay local.

 ## Usage
 Boot the generated ISO on the target machine.
 A menu lets you view system information or run a simulated secure erase.
 Reports are saved under `/root/codexwipe/reports`.